When you plan a sailing trip in Croatia first consider some basic factors that could affect on your

 Be sure to make some stops in vibrant towns like Zadar, Vodice or Primošten and have a cocktail in a beach bar.
-If you sail up river passing the town Šibenik, you will reach one of the Croatian wonders - 7 majestic waterfalls of Krka national park.
-Tek a berth in Skradin town- the centre of province gastronomy and typical Dalmatian cuisine.
-Grilled bream, sea mussels, octopus or veal under the bell is a must-try.
-Hire your boat at yacht charter Zadar, Sukošan, Biograd and Murter.
+If you sail up river passing Šibenik town, you will reach one of the Croatian wonders - 7 majestic waterfalls of Krka national park.
+You can berth in charming Skradin, the centre of province gastronomy and Dalmatian cuisine.
+Grilled bream, sea mussels, octopus or a veal under the bell is a must-try.
+Hire your boat at charters in Zadar, Sukošan, Biograd or Murter.

 Split archipelago is definitively a heart of Dalmatia.
-The islands Hvar, Brač, Vis and Šolta are quite likely the most frequently mentioned destinations in every tourist guide.
+Famous islands Hvar, Brač, Vis and Šolta are quite likely the most frequently mentioned destinations in every tourist guide.
 This region has plenty modern marinas where you can hire your boat.
 Split is a perfect destination for newbies.

-The island Hvar is world-known as being the sunniest place in Europe and the same-named town as being the busiest and the most hedonistic of all the island villages.
+The island Hvar is world-known as one of the sunniest places in Europe and the same-named town as being the busiest and the most hedonistic of all the island villages in Croatia.
 It is only 3 hour sail from your starting marina in Split or Trogir.
-Here, you can get the best of both worlds - secluded coves and picturesque anchorages, buzzing village harbours and vibrant towns.
-This region is the most popular romantic honeymoon destination and can be a top vacation idea for couples.
+Here, you can get the best of both worlds - secret coves and secluded anchorages, buzzing village harbours and vibrant towns.
+This region is a very popular Mediterranean honeymoon destination and a great vacation idea for couples.